We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 You can pay rent in various ways.

-- By Direct Debit.
+- By Direct Debit monthly, fortnightly or weekly.
 This may be the easiest method for you to make sure you don’t forget to pay as any changes to your rent are made automatically.
 Ask us for a Direct Debit form.

-- Using ‘Allpay’ at any PayPoint using your Allpay card, or by ‘Callpay’ over the phone using your credit card or debit card.
+- Using ‘Allpay’ at any PayPoint using your Allpay card, or over the phone by calling 0844 5578321, using the Allpay mobile phone app, and your credit card or debit card.

 - By standing order from your bank account.
 Ask us for a form.